abhinav2-005/Abhinav-s-final-portfolio/README.md

 💡 Built with HTML, CSS, JavaScript, and modern UI/UX practices

-<mark> 📱 Fully responsive design optimized for desktop only.</mark>
+<mark> 📱 Fully responsive design ,optimized for desktop only.</mark>

 📂 Sections Included<br>
 Home – Brief intro and call to action